Current Projects

 ---|---|---|---|---|

-Texas Force Main Extension and Diversion Sewer Rehabilitation | Rehabilitation of 2,100 linear feet of 33-inch sanitary sewer force main in Cockeysville.
-The Project limits are Edgemoore Road at Timonium Road to Greenmeadow Drive and terminate at Cinder Road.
-A small traffic diversion will be set up at Cinder Lane and Tree Lane during construction.
+Baltimore County’s Department of Public Works and Transportation is rehabilitating 2,100 linear feet of a 33-inch sanitary sewer force main in Cockeysville, at a cost of $4,487,000.00.
+The project extends from Edgemoor Rd. at Timonium Rd. to Green Meadow Dr., terminating at Cinder Rd.
+A small traffic diversion will be established at Cinder Lane and Tree Lane during construction.
 Expect lane closures and minor traffic disruptions during this time.
-A temporary sanitary sewer bypass line will be buried in the roads mentioned until the project is complete.
-There will be three temporary access openings along the alignment of the sewer line to insert the new liner. | Spring 2023 | $4,487,000 | 27 |
+A temporary sanitary sewer bypass line will be buried in the mentioned roads until the project is complete.
+Three temporary access openings will be made along the sewer line alignment to insert the new liner.
+Preliminary work began in spring 2023.
+The project is currently 40 percent complete.
+Please contact the Division of Construction Contracts at 410-887-3531 with any concerns about the project. |

 N/A December 2023 |